Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.
 It also implements authorization for a **role-based access control** by using Azure AD Security Groups.

-In the sample, a dashboard component allows signed-in users to see the tasks assigned to them or other users based on their memberships to one of the two security groups, **TaskAdmin** and **TaskUsers**.
+In the sample, a dashboard component allows signed-in users to see the tasks assigned to them or other users based on their memberships to one of the two security groups, **GroupAdmin** and **GroupMember**.

 Authorization in Azure AD can also be done with `App Roles` as well, as shown in [chapter1](../chapter1\README.md). `Groups` and `App Roles` in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.